vanntastic/ar_helper/README.markdown

 Usage in script/console
 -----------------------

-If you want to use these methods in the console, simply copy and paste this into your .irbrc:
+If you want to use these methods in the console, simply copy and paste this into your .irbrc, I've been have issues using this with Rails > 2.3, will hopefully figure out
+soon:

       # check to see if the ar_helper plugin is installed
       def ar_helper_exists?; File.exists?("vendor/plugins/ar_helper"); end